SHERINGHAM

 There are plenty of places in the centre of Sheringham to stop for a meal or a refreshment.
 You could have

 a pot of tea perhaps, or if you prefer a pint, there are plenty of great pubs.
-There are also some good restaurants in Sheringham, including an Italian, near the seafront. |
+There are also some good restaurants in Sheringham, including fish and chips! |

-A Tea Room in Sheringham |
+Camellia Cottage Tea Room in Station Road |

-The Lobster pub Sheringham |
+The Lobster pub in the High Street |

 This particular yard in the centre of Sheringham, claims to have the dubious honour of being the first place to take a hit from a WW1 bomb in 1915.
 Apparently after the Zeppelin dropped the bomb, it did not go off and was carried out by a resident in a bucket!
-Now that's what you call a lucky escape!! |
+Now that's what you call a lucky escape !! |

 First World War Bomb in Sheringham |